ethereum/web3.py/docs/providers.rst

         the subscription ``id`` to a dict of metadata about the subscription request.

-    .. py:method:: listen_to_websocket()
+    .. py:method:: process_subscriptions()

-        This method is available for listening to websocket responses indefinitely.
+        This method is available for listening to websocket subscriptions indefinitely.
-        It is an asynchronous iterator that yields strictly one-to-many (e.g. ``eth_subscription`` responses) request-to-response responses from the websocket connection.
+        It is an asynchronous iterator that yields strictly one-to-many (e.g. ``eth_subscription`` responses) request-to-response messages from the websocket connection.
 To receive responses for one-to-one request-to-response calls, use the standard API for making requests via the appropriate module (e.g. ``block_num = await w3.eth.block_number``)